 Metallic Thread Variations

 Threads come in SO many fun, metallic colors, though!
-There are the usual gold and silver colors, but there are also gorgeous pinks, turquoises, and even variegated metallic threads.
+There are the usual gold and silver colors, but there are also gorgeous pinks, turquoise, and even variegated metallic threads.

-Now, let’s go through the parameters and process for getting a great embroidery stitch-out with your metallic thread.
+Now, let’s go through the parameters and process for how to machine embroidery with metallic thread.